snigdhapenmetsa/INST377-Group-Project/README.md

 ### Introduction

 This manual is intended for future developers who wish to maintain or upgrade this web application.
+Follow the instructions below step by step and should be able to run this website.

 ### Installation